 In the bar, we have committed to ban the use of plastic straws, switching to a paper alternative (banning straws entirely can cause difficulties for guests with additional needs).
 We are now a proud member of The Final Straw, Cornwall, who aim to eliminate the use of plastic straws in the county.
-We use reusable cups rather than disposable ones for poolside and soft play drinks, and we’ve stopped laminating the menus as this meant they couldn’t be recycled.
+We use reusable or biodegradable cups rather than disposable ones for poolside and soft play drinks, and we’ve stopped laminating the menus as this meant they couldn’t be recycled.

 Keeping it local

 Not everything can be made locally; however, if produce can be sourced from St Ives and around, we’ll try to use it.
-For example, our milk comes from Trink Dairy, just over a mile away supplies us with milk alongside nearby Mounts Bay Dairy, and our favourite gin is distilled in St Ives!
+For example, Trink Dairy, just over a mile away supplies us with milk alongside nearby Mounts Bay Dairy, and our favourite gin is distilled in St Ives!
 Have a look at the local farmers and producers section in Polmanter’s new shop (which was designed and built by Cornish contractors).

 A big thanks to all our guests, who’ve helped us cut down on our landfill waste enormously by sorting their rubbish at the campsite’s recycling points.
 Hopefully our signage will make it really clear what needs to go where, and recycling will become a really quick job.